Good Engagement Marketing Equals Client Experience and Retention

 Do not fall into the trap of the rather pervasive belief that a firm’s logo constitutes its brand.
-While the logo and overall aesthetic image are parts of the brand, it’s really the client experience and associations people draw from that experience that mold and shape a brand most.
+While the logo and overall aesthetic image are parts of the brand, it’s the client experience and associations people draw from that experience that mold and shape a brand the most.
 These touch points are the foundation for good engagement marketing.

 Here’s how engagement marketing helps bring a positive experience to your clients and improve retention.